William Frend (reformer)

 William Frend FRAS (22 November 1757 – 21 February 1841) was an English clergyman (later Unitarian), social reformer and writer.
 After a high-profile university trial in Cambridge, which deprived him of his residency rights as fellow of his college, he became a leading figure in London radical circles.

+Modern scholarship has also placed Frend within a wider multigenerational intellectual network.
+Historian Joan L. Richards has examined Frend and his wife Sarah Blackburne as the second generation of a family whose members shared a commitment to reason across religion, politics, science and education, linking the Blackburne and Lindsey families with the later Frend and De Morgan families.

 William Frend, 1793 engraving by Andrew Birrell, after Sylvester Harding.

 Early life

-He was born on 22 November 1757 at Canterbury, the second son of George Frend, a tradesmen, alderman, and twice its mayor.
+He was born on 22 November 1757 at Canterbury, the second son of George Frend, a tradesman, alderman, and twice its mayor.
 His mother was buried in the cloister yard on 7 February 1763, and his father married at the cathedral, on 25 September 1764, Jane Kirby.
 Frend was educated at The King's School until 1771; among his companions were his cousin Herbert Marsh, and Charles Abbott.
 His father intended him for business, and he was sent to Saint-Omer in the Pas-de-Calais to learn French, and then to a mercantile house (trading company) in Quebec, where he remained for a few weeks.
 During his time there he served as a volunteer at the beginning of the troubles with the American colonies.